-At a basic level, professionalism is defined by appearance and attire.
-It's the first thing that both employers and customers see.
+Appearance and attire is the first thing that both employers and customers see.
 Rightly or wrongly, people make snap decisions about you based on the way you present yourself externally, so it's important to make a good first impression.

-Dress codes will vary from job to job or site to site within an organization, or even day to day within a site (depending on what activities you'll be doing).
-So, it's important that you know what is expected of you around how you dress.
+Dress codes will vary greatly, so, it's important that you know what is expected of you around how you dress.
 Have a discussion with your supervisor early on so there are no surprises down the road.